Cheyrenne/GoalsApp/README.md

 # GoalsApp
- A goals / to do app written in React /Redux
+ A goals / to do app written using a self written version of Redux -